-Advanced Jazz III (.5/E) Enhances level-two skills and provides further opportunities for advanced-level performers to increase performance skills and knowledge on instruments or voice in a jazz idiom.
+Advanced Jazz III Enhances level two skills and provides further Advanced 12 (.5/E) Enhances level-two skills and provides further opportunities for advanced-level performers to increase performance skills and knowledge on instruments or voice in a jazz idiom.
 Covers performance and production, analysis and theoretical studies, historical and cultural contributions and influences, creative aspects of music (especially improvisation and composition) and appreciation of music.
-Advanced Jazz II 12 Advanced Jazz IV Stresses self-paced progress and group experiences.
+Stresses self-paced progress and group experiences.
 Emphasizes jazz as an indigenous American art form and a major component of our cultural heritage.
-Enhances level-three skills and provides further Advanced 12 (.5/E) opportunities for advanced-level performers to increase performance skills and knowledge on instruments or voice in a jazz idiom.
+Jazz II Advanced Jazz IV (.5/E) Enhances level-three skills and provides further opportunities for advanced-level performers to increase performance skills and knowledge on instruments or voice in a jazz idiom.
 Covers performance and production, analysis and theoretical studies, historical and cultural contributions and influences, creative aspects of music (especially improvisation and composition) and appreciation of music.
 Stresses self-paced progress and group experiences.
 Emphasizes jazz as an indigenous American art form and a major component of our cultural heritage.
-Jazz III African-American Music Studies I (.5/E) Explores African-American music.
+Advanced Jazz III 12 African-American Music Studies I (.5/E) Explores African-American music.
 Emphasizes idioms such as jazz and reggae and traces their styles, characteristics, performers and media to their African roots.
-Covers historical and cultural contributions and influences, analysis and theoretical studies and perspectives on African- American musicians of the 19th and 20th centuries.
+Covers historical and cultural contributions and influences, analysis and theoretical studies and perspectives on African-American musicians of the 19th and 20th centuries.
 NA 9-12 African-American Music Studies II (.5/E) Enhances level-one skills and offers further opportunities to explore African-American music.
 Emphasizes idioms such as jazz and reggae and traces their styles, characteristics, performers and media to their African roots.
 Covers historical and cultural contributions and influences, analysis and theoretical studies and perspectives on African-American musicians of the 19th and 20th centuries.
 African- American Music Studies I 9-12 African-American Music Studies III (.5/E) Enhances level-two skills and offers further opportunities to explore African-American music.
 Emphasizes idioms such as jazz and reggae and traces their styles, characteristics, performers and media to their African roots.
 Covers historical and cultural contributions and influences, analysis and theoretical studies and perspectives on African-American musicians of the 19th and 20th centuries.
 African- American Music Studies II 10-12